vesturo/PhantomBotDE/README.md

 # License Information

-This translation is licensed under the MIT-License+.
+This translation is licensed under GNU General Public License v3.0.

 "Read me" by X00LA, because it's a very good Readme with a nice tutorial

+Original Software is made by Phantombot.tv

 # Deutsche PhantomBot-Übersetzung